simranmaurya123/python-password-generator/README.md

 - Password Length: The default password length is set to 8 characters.
 You can change this by modifying the password_length variable in the script.
 - Character Set: The script uses a combination of uppercase and lowercase letters and digits.
 You can customize the character set by modifying the characters variable in the 'generate_password' function.

-## Contact
-For any questions or suggestions, please contact me at [simran.maurya.932@gmail.com].